 More precisely, when you examine the descriptions attributed to each of the solar deities in ancient Hindu myths, you find they describe the evolution of consciousness from the atom to creation.

-And consciousness and energies form to create matter which we know is made of atoms.
-It is matter that manifests on the material plane as nature and everything else we interact with?
+And consciousness and energies form to create matter which we now is made of atomic atoms.
+It is matter that manifests on the material plane as nature and everything else we interact with…

 There are several accounts of the Aditi and the Adityas in the Rig Vedas.
 Aditi is referred to as the mother the ‘Gods of Light’ and bestows blessings on children and cattle.

 Children and cattle reflect the nature of man thoughts – the early stages of our conscious thoughts and our animal desires.
 Light is merely another word for illumination or enlightened – in other words, to have knowledge and understanding.

 In the earliest texts, there are seven or eight Adityas.
 The number interchanges between texts, but not without good reason as we shall see later in the article.